Overview

 Diversification does not assure a profit or protect against loss.

-client’s investment objective and guidelines.
-As a two-person firm, we manage the assets of
+investment objective and guidelines.
+As a two-person firm, we manage the assets of the

-the clients that we have come to know as they came into the firm.
-Clients are not brought in
+clients that we have come to know as they came into the firm.
+Clients are not brought in by

-by one individual or team of individuals and their accounts managed by a different
+one individual or team of individuals and their accounts managed by a different individual

-individual or team.
-We have close contact with all our clients via phone conversations,
+or team.
+We have close contact with all our clients via phone conversations, email, personal

-email, personal meetings and quarterly statements.
-It is this personal service that makes
+meetings and quarterly statements.
+It is this personal service that makes CCIA successful and

-CCIA successful and ensures the portfolio management processes are consistent with the
+ensures the portfolio management processes are consistent with the investment objective of

 There are no cookie-cutter portfolios at CCIA.
 All our portfolios are individually tailored to

-instruments necessary to meet these goals and objectives.
-CCIA may invest the assets of the
+necessary to meet these goals and objectives.
+CCIA may invest the assets of the client in

 securities, bonds, money markets, debentures, and other corporate obligations, U.S.